Analysis of Optimization Algorithms via Sum-of-Squares: Description of our Approach

 where the $\sigma_i$'s are themselves SOS polynomials and the $\theta_j$'s are arbitrary (i.e., not necessarily SOS) polynomials.
-Clearly, the expression~\eqref{eq:putinar} serves as a certificate that $p(\bfz) \geq 0$ for all $\bfz \in K$ and moreover, the existence of such a representation (for a fixed degree~$d$) can be done using SDPs.
-Indeed, it is well-known (see \cite{SOStextbook}) that $p(\bfz)$ admits an SOS decomposition as in \eqref{eq:putinar} if and only if there exist $m+1$ PSD matrices $Q^0,Q^1,\dots,Q^m$ such that
+Clearly, the expression~\eqref{eq:putinar} serves as a certificate that $p(\bfz) \geq 0$ for all $\bfz \in K$ and moreover, the existence of such a representation (for a fixed degree~$d$) can be done using SDPs, e.g., see \cite{SOStextbook}.